TIBCOSoftware/fabrician-kubernetes-enabler/README.md

 ### Introduction
 --------------------------------------
-Kubernetes Enabler is used in conjunction with TIBCO Silver Fabric to create and manage a Kubernetes cluster, and to to continuous deployment of Kubernetes based applications.
+Kubernetes Enabler is used in conjunction with TIBCO Silver Fabric to create and manage a Kubernetes cluster, and to do continuous deployment of Kubernetes based applications.

-This Enabler was developed and tested using Kubernetes version 1.2.
+This Enabler was developed and tested using Kubernetes version 1.20.
 However, it is expected to  work  with other compatible later versions of Kubernetes.

 ### Solution Architecture